Christianity and Artistic Practice: Visualising Faith Through Contemporary Art

 Biblical Resonance

-The work is based on Psalm 51 (Psalm 50 in the Septuagint tradition), one of the most profound prayers of repentance and renewal in the Bible.
+The work is based on Psalm 51 (Psalm 50 in the Septuagint tradition), one of the most profound prayers of repentance and renewal in the Book of Psalms It is one of the most frequently prayed and reflected upon texts in Christian tradition.
+It has been recited in monastic communities, incorporated into liturgies, set to music, and used in private devotion for centuries.

 The many gold lines forming a unified image become a visual metaphor for a community bound together through relationships that extend beyond the individual self.